emorris00/suitescript-mocks/README.md

 # SuiteScript Mocks

 This is a set of mocks for unit testing Netsuite.
-Currently this only mostly mocks N/search and N/record.
-All other modules are using stubs from https://github.com/KyleJonesWinsted/suitecloud-unit-testing-stubs.
+Modules that don't have a mock written for them instead use a stub from https://github.com/KyleJonesWinsted/suitecloud-unit-testing-stubs.

 Setup: